-Tip: Celebrate safely during the end of the sports season
+Tip of the Week: Celebrate safely during the end of the sports season

 Make healthy choices and stay alcohol and drug-free to celebrate the end of your sports season.
 Plan a dinner out with friends and family, host a game or movie night or take an overnight trip to somewhere new.
 Take time to reflect on the season and prepare for your next sport or enjoy the off-season.

 Tip of the Week: Complex carbohydrates for pre-game fuel equals better performance.